-The CFPB exercises its authorities under Federal consumer financial laws to administer, implement, and promote compliance with those laws.
-The Bureau also works to expand the resources it makes available to consumers to build the foundation necessary to empower consumers to take control over their financial lives.
+The CFPB exercises its authorities under Federal consumer financial protection laws to administer, implement, and promote compliance with those laws.
+To this end, the Bureau has worked to expand the resources it makes available to consumers to build the foundation necessary for making consumer financial markets work better.

-3.1 Resources for consumers
+5.1 Resources for consumers

-The CFPB provides financial education initiatives designed to provide consumers with opportunities to access a broad range of financial information, tools, services, and other resources to support financial capability.
-The Bureau provides tools, resources, and information to consumers based on their specific issues with financial products and services, with a goal of improved financial literacy and capability - among the public as a whole, and among consumers who have experienced particular challenges in the financial markets.
+The CFPB has launched a variety of offices, detailed in each subsection below, to provide assistance and information to consumers.
+The Bureau strives to provide individualized help to consumers based on their specific issues with financial products and services, and it works to improve financial literacy and capability - among the public as a whole, and among consumers who have experienced particular challenges in the financial markets.